 The East Ayrshire Council Cabinet meeting on 12 November 2014 approved our customer charter which details the service you can expect from us and what is expected from you.

-The recycling trolley will provide households with a weekly kerbside collection service for paper and card, plastics, cartons, cans and glass.
-Food waste will be collected alongside the recycling trolley.
-Further details can be found in the recycling trolley web page and accompanying frequently asked questions.
+Recycling trolley - a weekly kerbside collection service for paper and card, plastics, cartons, cans and glass.
+Food waste is collected alongside the recycling trolley.

 Where it is not possible to use bins we provide an annual allocation of different coloured sacks which match the bin provision as detailed above.